juliuskrah/juliuskrah.github.io/_drafts/crud-operations-with-hibernate-and-jpa.markdown

 persistence unit, an `orm.xml` file contained in the `META-INF` directory of the root of the persistence unit, one or more XML files on the classpath and referenced from the persistence.xml file, or a combination of these.

-For our simple use case we will create a `persistence.xml`.
+For our simple use case we will create a `persistence.xml` file.
 file: `src/main/resources/META-INF/persistence.xml`:

 {% highlight xml %}